getify/You-Dont-Know-JS/scope & closures/ch1.md

 When the RHS look-up occurs for `b` the first time, it will not be found.
 This is said to be an "undeclared" variable, because it is not found in the scope.

-If an RHS look-up fails to ever find a variable, anywhere in the nested *Scope*s, this results in a `ReferenceError` being thrown by the *Engine*.
+If an RHS look-up fails to ever find a variable, anyhwere in the nested *Scope*s, this results in a `ReferenceError` being thrown by the *Engine*.
 It's important to note that the error is of the type `ReferenceError`.

 By contrast, if the *Engine* is performing an LHS look-up, and it arrives at the top floor (global *Scope*) without finding it, if the program is not running in "Strict Mode" [^note-strictmode], then the global *Scope* will create a new variable of that name **in the global scope**, and hand it back to *Engine*.